Why and how we deaccessioned our collection – a summary

 In The Future of a Collection.
 Deaccessioning in Practice, Carolien Croon, director of the Biblical Museum, and co-author Tessa Luger have described the entire deaccessioning process.
 From the initial decision to dispose of the collection to the handover (and quite surprisingly, the return of some) of the last objects.
 In eight chapters, twelve interviews with stakeholders and eleven case studies, the authors sketch a picture of the organisational, legal and practical implications.
 The authors discuss the challenges and sensitivities that are inextricably linked to being forced to dismantle.
 Former curator Hermine Pool describes in her account of the museum’s history the many developments and changes of direction it has undergone in the course of time.

-With this publication, the Biblical Museum wishes to share its considerations, insights and experiences with museum professionals and heritage students and thus contribute to the further development and improvement of the professional guidelines for deaccessioning museum objects.
+With this (Dutch only, unfortunately) publication, the Biblical Museum wishes to share its considerations, insights and experiences with museum professionals and heritage students and thus contribute to the further development and improvement of the professional guidelines for deaccessioning museum objects.